intel-unesp-mcp/infieri2019-session1/README.md

     of directives.

--   Native (red line): applications can be run natively on the Xeon Phi coprocessors.
+-   Native (red line): applications can be run natively on the Xeon Phi™ coprocessors.
 To the applications, the coprocessor looks like a standalone multicore computer.
 Users can log in directly onto the Xeon Phi™ via ssh and execute applications, just as they are used to from the host system.
 Applications are compiled on the host for